 Second, every Monday we present a magazine of original, previously unpublished writing by our editors as well as a number of guest contributors.
 Our writers are free to express their own opinions and we do not censor them in any way.
 Sometimes we agree with them and sometimes we don’t.
-Mondays usually also have an original poem by Jim Culleny, an art image chosen by Sughra Raza, and a cartoon called Catspeak by Brooks Riley.
+Mondays usually also have an original poem by Jim Culleny, an art image chosen by Sughra Raza, a cartoon called Catspeak by Brooks Riley, and a photograph by S. Abbas Raza.
 All the Monday articles and essays are conveniently collected by author’s last name here for your browsing pleasure.

 Since the site was started in 2004, we have taken one day off in 2007 and we missed six days in 2018 as we switched from the Typepad platform to WordPress as part of a major overhaul of the site.
 Other than that, we have never missed a single day in all these years.